2600hz/libwebphone/README.md

 ## Todo

+- Standardize and cleanup i18n keys
 - Standardize default templates and add default CSS classes
 - lwpVideoCanvas : Nearly complete class to render and control video aspects of calls
 - Support multiple instances of lwpUserAgent to provide "multi-line" functionality.
+- lwpPreviews : All the functionality around "early" previews of device selections and testing
 - lwpKazoo : Base class for all classes interacting with Kazoo as well as maintaining Kazoo websocket connections
 - lwpKazooDevices : Select a device to use in lwpUserAgent from a filtered list of available devices as well as optional create when missing
 - lwpKazooParked: Maintains a list of all parked calls, allow rapid retrieval / parking as well as annotate parked calls